APRIL-ZJU/Gaussian-LIC/README.md

   ```

-+ The mapping and rendering results will be save in  `~/catkin_gaussian/src/Gaussian-LIC/result`.
++ The mapping and rendering results will be saved in  `~/catkin_gaussian/src/Gaussian-LIC/result`.

 ## Citation